vacer25/Nios_II-VGA-Out/README.md

 * **Pong**
 	- Basic two player implementation
 	- Switches 9/8 control left paddle and 1/0 control right paddle
-	- With SNES controller support, Up/Down control left paddle and X/B control right paddle
 	- Switch 3 is used to pause the game
 	- Button 0 is used to restart the game
+	- With SNES controller support, Up/Down control left paddle, X/B control right paddle, and Start / Select start, pause, and restart the game
 	- First player to reach a score of 9 wins

 	<br>